-Considering that over a third of Canada's population lives in rural areas,1 it is assumed that the proportion of family physicians in these areas reflect the same statistic.
-However, according to a 2012 Canadian Institute for Health Information report, less than 15% of Canada's family physicians are practising in rural towns.2 Although the ratio of physicians to patients in this country is remarkably low (2.1 per 1000 in 2013),3 the ratio is approximated to be much lower for rural Canadians (0.8 per 1000).3 The proportion of rural Canadians without access to a family physician is very high.
-Attracting family physicians to practise in rural locations is a challenge worldwide and is not just a Canadian problem.4 cians with experience in such communities and analyzed their responses to identify themes that are associated with the benefits and disadvantages of practising in a remote or rural location.
+Considering that over a third of Canada's population lives in rural areas, it is assumed that the proportion of family physicians in these areas reflect the same statistic.
+However, according to a 2012 Canadian Institute for Health Information report, less than 15% of Canada's family physicians are practising in rural towns.
+Although the ratio of physicians to patients in this country is remarkably low (2.1 per 1000 in 2013), the ratio is approximated to be much lower for rural Canadians (0.8 per 1000).
+The proportion of rural Canadians without access to a family physician is very high.
+Attracting family physicians to practise in rural locations is a challenge worldwide and is not just a Canadian problem.